talmeym/regurgitator-extensions-web/README.md

 regurgitator allows the mocking of http services, using the following deployable servlets:
 - ``com.emarte.regurgitator.extensions.web.RegurgitatorServlet`` accepts http requests, passes them to regurgitator as messages, returns configured http responses
-- ``com.emarte.regurgitator.extensions.web.GlobalMetadataServlet`` allows the setting of global parameters, applied to incoming messages before processing
+- ``com.emarte.regurgitator.extensions.web.GlobalMetadataServlet`` allows the setting of global parameters, to be applied to incoming messages before processing

 ### regurgitator servlet